Mobile market usage trends: what you need to know

-InMobi recognized the writing on the screens, and the company’s founders started that same year with the intent to grow alongside mobile technology at the inevitable breakneck speeds, and emerge a leader in the mobile intelligence space.
+InMobi recognized the writing on the screens, and the company’s founders started that same year with the intent to grow alongside mobile market technology trends at inevitable breakneck speeds, and emerge a leader in the mobile intelligence space.

 InMobi’s growth and expansion is enormous, and they are a powerhouse in mobile technology, as the world’s leading marketing cloud.

 Supriya Goswami, VP & Global Head of Marketing for InMobi has seen a thing or two.
 Coming from HR, she has a refreshing passion for the psychology of individuals that informs her marketing leadership style.

 Supriya brings a high level of global thought leadership to the table as she joins us to discuss:

 - A recent round of interesting analytics that has emerged out of the COVID environment.

 - Micro and macro mobile usage trends.

 - How mobile users in the US differ from users in Asia.